Livan-Lyu/gateware/README.md

 The configuration item of `type: git` now supports a `patches` array, which can be used to apply
 git formatted patches as needed, in case you don't have access to the referenced repository.

-An example of the formatting can be seen below:
+There are two different versions; an example of the version 1 formatting can be seen below:
 ```yaml
 HSS:
     type: git